Baker announces vaccine eligibility dates for all state residents over the age of 16

 - Shipping port or terminal workers

+RELATED: Grocery, retail, food service workers among large group slated to become eligible for COVID-19 vaccine next week

-Vaccinations will then open up to residents over the age of 55 and people with one medical condition on April 5.
-Those medical conditions include cancer, chronic kidney disease, heart ailments, pregnancy, and type 2 diabetes, among an array of others.
+Vaccinations will then open up to about 895,000 more residents on April 5, including people over the age of 55 and those with one medical condition.
+The medical conditions include cancer, chronic kidney disease, heart ailments, pregnancy, and type 2 diabetes, among an array of others.

 Baker noted that his administration has received assurances from the federal government that an increased vaccine supply will be available to states soon.

+A total of 316,000 first and second doses are being sent to the state to be administered next week.

+“The news about the arrival of more vaccines from the federal government means we will be able to move faster to get doses to our residents,” Baker said.
+“This is long overdue and welcome.
+We’re all eager to get back to something like normal and see our friends and loved ones again.”

-Depending on available supply, Baker warned that it could take weeks for people to be notified that an appointment is available at a mass vaccination site.
+Depending on available supply, Baker warned that it could take weeks for people to be notified that an appointment is available at one of the state’s seven mass vaccination sites.

 Appointments will be offered based on eligibility and available appointments nearby.